History of Bail

 Influences on U.S. Constitutional Amendments

-• Eighth Amendment: Directly influenced by Virginia’s rule, it states, “Excessive bail shall not be required, nor excessive fines imposed, nor cruel and unusual punishments inflicted.”
+• Eighth Amendment: Echoing Virginia’s rule, it states, “Excessive bail shall not be required, nor excessive fines imposed, nor cruel and unusual punishments inflicted.”

-• Sixth Amendment: Protects the rights of the accused, ensuring they are informed of their charges, which helps determine bail eligibility.
+• Sixth Amendment: This amendment ensures the accused are informed of their charges—a critical factor in determining bail eligibility.

 The Judiciary Act of 1789